nhayward/revpit/user/pages/02.editors/nicole-frail/bio.md

 **What can writers expect from working with you during #RevPit, including communication?**

 Email is my main form of communication.
 I usually hide away with the manuscripts I work on; I don't offer a lot of updates or check-ins.
-I like to for the author to hold all questions and comments until I've been able to read through it, think on it, and then deliver.
+I like for the author to hold all questions and comments until I've been able to read through it, think on it, and then deliver.
 Then we chat. :)

 **What do you expect from writers during the #RevPit revision process, including communication?**